 Yeshua said in Matthew 15:24, “I was not sent to anyone but the Lost Sheep of the House of Israel.”
 This statement presents difficulties to those who see Yeshua as having come to establish a gentile-based religious system, yet to those who study the Scriptures from a Hebraic perspective, it makes perfect sense.

 It is important to know the history surrounding the two Houses of Israel to really be able to understand the “Gospel Message”, let alone the “big picture” message of the Scriptures.
-The Gospel itself has its origins Deuteronomy 28-30, which promised the children of Israel that if they would keep the Torah of YHWH, then she would be rewarded with all forms of splendor; but if she broke the Torah of YHWH, she would be cursed, and scattered to all the nations of the world.
+The Gospel itself has its origins Deuteronomy 28-30, which promised the children of Israel that if they would keep the Torah, then she would be rewarded with all forms of splendor; but if she broke the Torah, she would be cursed, and scattered to all the nations of the world.

 Now for a short history lesson.